 Water Safety Reminders from Miller Swim School

-While the global pandemic has been the frontrunner in the media this past year, let us not forget that the WHO reported in 2019 that an estimated 236,000 people died from drowning, making drowning a major public health problem worldwide.
+hile the global pandemic continues to be a frontrunner in the media, let us not forget that the WHO reported in 2019 that an estimated 236,000 people died from drowning, making drowning a major public health problem worldwide.
 Moreover, according to the latest CDC statistics, 659 children, ages 1-14, died by drowning in the USA in 2019.

 During these times of unprecedented loss, many things have been outside of our control.
 The tragic loss caused by a child drowning need not be one of them.